Skip to content

 Tip

 Press down on the housing cap to ensure it is fully seated.
-In this photo, the cap is only partially seated:
+In this photo, the cap is partially seated:

-Insert the encoder magnet into the center column and secure it using Loctite 609 retaining compound.
+Next, insert the encoder magnet into the center column and secure it using Loctite 609 retaining compound.
 See video (4x speed):

 Tip